Skip to Content

 4 / 5 4 / 5 5 / 5 4 / 5

-If you find the tongue-tripper of a name (pronounced ‘ghla-ghloo-we oom-foh-lo-zi’) a bit much simply refer to it as HiP.
-Rhinos (both white and black) are still a major reason for visiting, but this Big Five park has a lot more to offer too and is well worth spending a few days exploring.
-HiP is ideally located for a
+If you find the tongue-tripper of a name (pronounced ‘ghla-ghloo-we oom-foh-lo-zi’) a bit much, simply refer to it as HiP.
+Rhinos (both white and black) are still a major reason for visiting, but this Big Five park has

-Read more combined ‘safari and seaside’ holiday.
-There are two camps with chalets and tented accommodation (at Mpila Camp in the south and Hilltop Camp in the northern sector) but unfortunately no camping areas within the park boundaries ... so we opted for the excellent community-run Nyalazi Campsite where we could lie awake in our Front Runner roof tent listening to the bickering of hyena and distant roars of the local pride.
+Read more a lot more to offer, and is well worth spending a few days exploring.
+HiP is ideally located for a combined ‘safari and seaside’ holiday.
+There are two camps with chalets and tented accommodation (at Mpila Camp in the south and Hilltop Camp in the northern sector), but unfortunately there’s no camping areas within the park boundaries.
+Instead, we opted for the excellent community-run Nyalazi Campsite where we could lie awake in our Front Runner roof tent listening to the bickering of hyena and distant roars of the local lion pride.
 Nyalazi Gate is the ideal access point (at the eastern coastal side of the park) and we enjoyed several days exploring and sitting quietly among grazing rhino and large herds of buffalo.
-The ever-present spoor of lion and leopards showed that populations are healthy but unfortunately both the big cats and Hluhluwe’s famous wild dogs eluded us.
-Birders are attracted by a tick-list that includes sightings such as the rare African finfoot or Narina trogon and large flocks of crested guineafowls and trumpeter hornbills.
+The ever-present spoor of lions and leopards showed that populations are healthy, but unfortunately both the big cats and the reserve’s famous wild dogs eluded us.
+Birders are attracted by a tick-list that includes the rare African finfoot and Narina trogon, and large flocks of crested guineafowls and trumpeter hornbills.

-Want To Visit Hluhluwe-iMfolozi GR?
+Want To Visit Hluhluwe-iMfolozi Park?

-Hluhluwe-iMfolozi Safaris
+Hluhluwe-iMfolozi Park Safaris